 To make money on eBay through dropshipping there are two things you have to know like the back of your hand: the eBay platform and your dropshipping suppliers.

 Finding the Right Suppliers

 We talk about this a lot in our blog and we don’t mind repeating it: choose your suppliers wisely.
 Price is important, of course, but there are other factors that come into play.

-It’s crucial that your supplier be reliable and professional.
-As a dropshipper, you know that your lifeblood is in the fulfilment.
+It’s crucial that your supplier is reliable and professional.
+As a dropshipper, you know that your lifeblood is in the fulfilment (packaging and shipping your goods).
 If your supplier fails you, your business won’t be far behind.